 Country profiles on HIV/AIDS

-China is categorized as concentrated HIV epidemic, though there are several different epidemic patterns within the country.
-The HIV epidemic started among people who inject drugs, and spread to other key populations in specific locations.
+China is categorized as having a concentrated HIV epidemic, though there are several different epidemic patterns within the country.
+The HIV epidemic started among people who inject drugs, and spread to other key populations.
 As of 2011, there were an estimated 780 000 people living with HIV in China.
-Nowadays, the primary mode of transmission is sexual with transmission by men who have sex with men increasing rapidly.
+Today, the main mode of transmission is sexual with transmission among men who have sex with men increasing rapidly.

 Core HIV and AIDS epidemic and response data

 |Total||650 000||700 000||780 000||-|

 |Children < 15 years||...||…||…||…||…|

 |HIV prevalence (%)|

 |No. receiving ARV for PMTCT||593||2 525||3 007||3 081|

 |PMTCT coverage (%)||74.1 (b)||79.6 (b)||81.0 (b)|